UiPath/AmazonConnect/README.md

 - Sample Inbound and Outbound Amazon Connect Contact Flows
 - Sample Processes

+## Demo description
+We have created two distinct demos to show off different use cases for interacting with Amazon Connect

+### Fulfilling IVR requests with UiPath automation [Inbound]
+Aileen is a customer of Meeple Telco and wants to know the current balance for her mobile phone bill.
+She makes a voice call to her Meeple Telco customer service number and the IVR flow queries the back-end for her last bill date and total.
+Aileen is thrilled that she was able to answer her question in under 30 seconds and without having to talk to anyone!

+### Outbound Calling [Outbound]
+An attended automation queries an Excel spreadsheet for applicants that are missing data from their applications, namely their social security number.
+The automation uses Amazon Connect to call each applicant and when they pick-up the call, are prompted to enter their social security number.
+This data is then updated in the Excel spreadsheet.

 ## Deployment Steps
+*NOTE: We are working on building a Cloud Formation template to automate this deployment process.
+We'll update the repo as soon as it becomes available.
+ETA is June 2020.*

 ### Step 1.
 Prepare an Amazon Connect instance
 1. Sign in to your AWS account at https://aws.amazon.com with an AWS Identity and Access Management (IAM) user role that has the necessary permissions.